Marcin-L-Szczepanski/WebChallenge3/README.md

 Components have been replaced with Blocks to keep reference to BEM methodology that has been used in this project.

-BLock folder includes _block.scss partial file, which contains the Block's Elements and Modifiers, as well as a block.js file.
+Block folder includes _block.scss partial file, which contains the Block's Elements and Modifiers, as well as a block.js file.

 All the partials have been stuffed into 5 main folders: Vendor, Abstracts, Base, Blocks and Layout + an additional Shame folder including the [shame.css](https://csswizardry.com/2013/04/shame-css/) that keeps hacks, quick-fix and temporary solution awaiting for better ones.